Viv3k87/Lua-PNG-Encoder/README.md

 This module was fully created by me, @Viv3k_87 on Discord

-The module will prodcue a compressed PNG image file given the RGB values The values are compressed using the DEFLATE compression algorothim as per the PNG standard and the Deflate function produces a fully valid Zlib stream
+The module will prodcue a compressed PNG image file given the RGB values.
+The values are compressed using the DEFLATE compression algorothim as per the PNG standard and the Deflate function produces a fully valid Zlib stream.

 NOTE: The module only works in Lua 5.3 and greater because it uses the native binary operators, which is not supported under this version